 - Weekly tweet chats on a specified night

 At Lyft, collaboration took the form of sharing “micro-responsibilities” with drivers.
 Drivers came out of the woodwork when Lyft asked for help.
 Top drivers would meet with new drivers, train them, and inspect cars.
 Without an office, they could get more drivers on the road.

-At Udemy, the staff was small and they couldn’t scale out internal operations fast enough to help instructors get their courses set up quickly.
+At Udemy, the staff was small and they couldn’t scale out internal community operations fast enough to help instructors get their courses set up quickly.
 This is why collaboration was so important.
-Getting intructors over the first crucial setback (audio/visual problems), was key.
+Getting instructors over the first crucial setback (audio/visual problems) was key.
 So they invested in collaborating with their members.

 “If we wanted people to invest in Udemy, we had to invest in them,” Eliza said.
 This goes for any community.

 To hack that crucial first interaction, Eliza started tagging the new users in welcome posts- an easy way to engage them and draw their attention to the Facebook page.
 Udemy also added a test video feature where users could upload short videos and get feedback and troubleshooting advice.
 They found that users who participated in test videos were 10 times more likely to publish a course.

 Eliza adds, “When you have an active community, you can test out different assumptions and use that to feed it back into your business.”
 Even if one form of collaboration is not successful, keep trying new ways to see what works.